-With the exception of the commercial real estate industry, the Bank will continue to observe the regulatory limit of 20.0% of Total Loan Portfolio (TLP) excluding interbank loans receivable.
+With the exception of the commercial real estate industry, the Bank will continue to observe the regulatory limit of 30.0% of Total Loan Portfolio (TLP) excluding interbank loans receivable or 10.0% of Tier 1 capital.

 The Bank manages concentration risk by gearing policies towards regular monitoring and periodic review of the set limits per predetermined segments.
 Annual updates to the policy include a review of the industry concentration limits and other segmental concentrations within the portfolio.
 Business intelligence reports sourced from internal and external parties are used as guide in setting up the limits annually.
 Industries covered under the industry concentration limits are similarly reviewed to update classifications and coverage.